SRI-CSL/yices2/doc/sphinx/source/pretty-printing.rst

    - *horiz* is a Boolean flag that specifies the layout

-   If *horiz* is true (i.e., not zero) the function attempts to print several terms, separated by a space, on each line of the display areas:
+   If *horiz* is true (i.e., not zero) the function attempts to print several terms, separated by spaces, on each line of the display areas:

    .. code-block:: none